Table of Contents

 If we try to add two or more abstract methods in @FunctionalInterface then it will give us a compilation error as below :

-Invalid ‘@FunctionalInterface’ annotation; IConnection is not a functional interfacefunctional1
+Invalid ‘@FunctionalInterface’ annotation; IConnection is not a functional interface

 What is the need of static method in Interface ?